groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-02-14-escape-special-characters-in-search-queries-using-groupdocs.search-for-.net-19.2/index.md

 url: /2019/02/14/escape-special-characters-in-search-queries-using-groupdocs.search-for-.net-19.2/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Search for .NET']
-categories: ['GroupDocs.Search for .NET', 'GroupDocs.Search Product Family']
+categories: ['GroupDocs.Search Product Family']
 ---

 [![GroupDocs.Search for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-search-net.png)](https://www.groupdocs.com/products/search/net)We are pleased to announce the monthly release of GroupDocs.Search for .NET 19.2.
 Improvements such as indexing of a ZIP archive inside other ZIP and escape of special characters in search queries are introduced.
 Please check GroupDocs.Search for .NET 19.2 [release notes](https://docs.groupdocs.com/display/searchnet/GroupDocs.Search+for+.NET+19.2+Release+Notes) for further reference.
 We would recommend you to [download](https://www.nuget.org/packages/GroupDocs.Search/) and integrate latest version of the API.